lucas-tulio/simple-reddit-crawler/README.md

 5. Install PyMySQL using `sudo pip install PyMySQL`

+6. Open `reader/reader.py`, search for `userAgent = ""` and enter an User-Agent there.
+Skipping this step will cause Reddit to block your requests.

 ### How to use the Crawler

-1. Open `reader/reader.py`, search for `userAgent = ""` and enter an User-Agent there.
-Skipping this step will cause Reddit to block your requests.

 The crawler runs in 2 steps: threads and comments.